jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 ## 16.7 Sharing Congestion State

 ## 16.8 TCP in High-speed Enviroments

-In high-speed networks with large BDPs (e.g., WANs of 1Gb/s or more), conventional TCP may not perform well because its window increase algorithm (the congestion avoidance algorithm, in particular) takes a long time to grow the window large enough to saturate the network path.
+In high-speed networks with large BDPs (e.g., WANs of 1Gb/s or more), conven- tional TCP may not perform well because its window increase algorithm (the congestion avoidance algorithm, in particular) takes a long time to grow the window large enough to saturate the network path.

+### 16.8.1 HighSpeed TCP (HSTCP) and Limited Slow Start
+The experimental HighSpeed TCP (HSTCP) specifications [RFC3649][RFC3742] propose to alter the standard TCP behavior when the congestion window is larger than a base value **Low_Window**, suggested to be 38 MSS-size segments.

+### 16.8.2 Binary Increase Congestion Control (BIC and CUBIC)

+## 16.9 Delay-Based Congestion Control

+### 16.9.1 Vegas

+### 16.9.2 FAST

+### 16.9.3 TCP Westwood and Westwood+

+### 16.9.4 Compound TCP

+## 16.10 Buffer Bloat

+## 16.11 Active Queue Management and ECN

+## 16.12 Attacks Involving TCP Congestion Control